What Is Tantra?

 In this work, you often receive more when you slow down and do less.

-Classical yoga philosophy speaks of non-grasping: learning to stay with what’s here rather than reaching for an outcome.
+Classical yoga philosophy speaks of aparigraha, or non-grasping: learning to stay with what’s here rather than reaching for an outcome.
 Working with a skilled guide reveals where effort turns into striving, where seeking becomes another form of avoidance.

+It doesn’t offer something to chase.
 And as simple as it sounds, it truly is about the journey… not the destination.

+Tantra invites you to soften, notice, and release.
 And when you do, life begins to move through you more freely; no longer colliding with the invisible walls built through protection, habit, or fear.

 That’s where it begins.